- Senior Fellow, Centre for Research Policy (CRP)

 His research and policy interests include climate change policy and governance at sub-national, national and international scales, the political economy of energy and water, the emergence of the regulatory state in the developing world and the role of civil society in global environmental governance.
-His current research focuses on governance mechanisms to operationalize ‘co-benefits’ in the context of national climate policy.
+His current research focuses on governance mechanisms to operationalise ‘co-benefits’ in the context of national climate policy.

-Navroz’s recent edited books include A Handbook of Climate Change and India: Development, Policy and Governance, and The Rise of the Regulatory State of the South.
-He has been a Lead Author and synthesis report author for the Intergovernmental Panel on Climate Change (AR5), and has served on India’s Expert Committee on Low Carbon Strategies for Inclusive Growth and other national committees on water and energy policy.
+Navroz’s recent edited books include ‘A Handbook of Climate Change and India: Development‘, ‘Policy and Governance‘, and ‘The Rise of the Regulatory State of the South’.
+He has been a Lead Author and synthesis report Author for the Intergovernmental Panel on Climate Change (AR5), and has served on India’s Expert Committee on Low Carbon Strategies for Inclusive Growth and other national committees on water and energy policy.
 He is an associate editor of Climate Policy and serves on the editorial boards of Global Environmental Politics, Energy Research in Social Science, Environmental Policy and Governance, and the Journal of Environment and Development.

 Navroz holds an MA and PhD in energy and resources from the University of California, Berkeley, and an AB in public and international affairs from Princeton University.